Minetest-j45/go_hash/README.md

 # Go Hash
 NOTE THIS IS NOT SAFE AND WAS JUST A TEST<br>
-A simple hashing algorithm made in Go
+A custom hashing algorithm written in Go